 January is the time for making New Year's resolutions with many people choosing goals related to their health and well-being.
 However, more often than not by February these are all but forgotten.

 We all know our health is paramount but sometimes we try to do too much and set unrealistic goals; “This year I will lose weight, quit smoking, take up yoga, run a marathon, cut out all sugar, caffeine, and alcohol, live like a hermit, etc…”.

 To help make 2018 a healthier year we’ve put together some top tips for simple health and wellness goals that you can actually stick to – throughout the whole year.

 Wishing a very happy (and healthy) New Year to all our members and partners!

 Drinking water has plenty of health benefits such as flushing out toxins, preventing fatigue and boosting your immune system, but most of us don’t get enough of it during the average day.
 This is a simple health issue to fix and one which can have a positive impact on your other health goals, including ensuring you have more energy to exercise.

-If you travel a lot make sure you carry a refillable water bottle with you, or if you want a high tech solution you can even purchase water bottles with built in alarms that remind you to drink!
-You can read our blog here for more tips to make sure you get enough water every day.
+If you travel a lot make sure you carry a refillable water bottle with you, or if you want a high tech solution you can even purchase water bottles with built-in alarms that remind you to drink!

 In short, there is no excuse not to make 2018 the year you drink more water.